jake-knerr/chess/README.md

 }
 ```

-#### When applying a state to a component's inner content, states can be applied alongside the defining rule and then use selectors to match the inner content, or they can be applied directly to the child content.
+#### When applying a state's styles to a component's inner content, prefer to apply the state to the top-level node alongside the defining rule and then use selectors to match the inner content.

-Use whatever is more convenient.
-Sometimes applying the state directly to inner content will be necessary.
+Only apply the state directly to inner child content if necessary.

+> Why prefer to apply to the top-level node?
+It is simpler for a developer to use the state.

 Example - Applying the state alongside the defining rule and targeting inner content with selectors.